1585 conclave: Proceedings

 Ludovico Cardinal Madruzzo, who was the designated leader of the Spanish faction, then arrived in Rome and had conversations with the Spanish and Imperial ambassadors before he entered conclave.
 Meeting immediately with d' Este, Madruccio learned of d' Este's dislike of his own favorite, Sirleto.
 Considering that a completely pro-Spanish pope would be as unpalatable as a completely pro-French one, he therefore declared himself to d'Este to be against Cardinal Albani, and thus in favor of Montalto.
 Altemps, Medici and Gesualdo then put pressure on Madruccio as well, and he was won over.
 As leader of the Spanish interest, he brought his own influence to bear on Andrew of Austria, Colonna, Deza (Seza), Gonzaga, Sfondrati and Spinola.
 With all of these adherents, Medici and d'Este still needed four votes.
 These could only be had in the group of Gregory XIII's cardinals organized by Alessandro Farnese, the Dean of the College of Cardinals.
 During that night, Cardinal Ferrero arrived.

 On 24 April Medici explained to Montalto all that had been done, and advised him as to how affairs should be conducted.
 D'Este met with Farnese, who believed that Montalto had no voting strength, and managed to further misdirect him.
 During a meeting in the Pauline Chapel, d' Este recruited Guastavillani, the Cardinal Camerlengo; Giambattista Castagna, the Cardinal of San Marcello; and Francesco Sforza.
 When the cardinals finally assembled in the Sistine Chapel, d' Este declared that it was not necessary to proceed to a ballot, since it was obvious who the new pope was.
-Without opposition the cardinals proceeded to do hommage ('adoration') to Felice Cardinal Peretti though, immediately afterwards, a vote was conducted by asking each cardinal to cast his vote aloud.
+Without opposition the cardinals proceeded to do homage ('adoration') to Felice Cardinal Peretti though, immediately afterwards, a vote was conducted by asking each cardinal to cast his vote aloud.
 The vote was unanimous.
 Cardinal François de Joyeuse arrived in Rome too late to participate in the Conclave.